jinyus/cr_dirsplitter/README.md

 # dirsplitter
-Split large directories into parts of a specified maximum size while maintains structure.
+Split large directories into parts of a specified maximum size while maintaining structure.
 This is a crystal port of my dirsplitter tool.
 This is currently the most updated(correct) version.

 [Go version](https://github.com/jinyus/dirsplitter)<br>
 [Nim Version](https://github.com/jinyus/nim_dirsplitter)